matecat/dqf-client/docs/WORKFLOW.md

 /**
 ****************************************************************************
-* create a segment review batch
+* create a review batch
 ****************************************************************************
 */